 “Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.” ~Phil.
 3:8

-Just a thought from Him — if I seek to know Him and follow Him, I must immediately realize that the intimacy He offers is for RIGHT where I am.
+If I seek to know Him and follow Him, I must immediately realize that the intimacy He offers is for RIGHT where I am.
 So my 8 children and my husband are the areas where God will grow my intimacy with Him the most.
-So He doesn’t want me just “surviving” even 1 hour.
-He wants me intimately right here dependent fully on Him.
+He doesn’t want me just “surviving” even 1 hour.
+He wants me intimately and fully dependent on Him.
 How practically does this play out for me?

 ~when my children are fussing, He wants me depending on His patience

 ~when my teen wants to be disrespectful, I am to seek His face before I respond

 ~when I don’t understand the little one’s potty choices, He has the wisdom for the crisis